High-Performance Residential Building Envelope Assemblies

 Air control layers are achieved through an air barrier material that is continuous.
 Air control materials can be: sheet materials (plywood, OSB), fluid and self-applied membranes, or are mechanically fastened.

 The thermal control layer is the insulation and is often referred to as the building’s blanket.
+To see the U-values of the assemblies, you can find the datasheet here.

 The water control layer is important to keep rain, snow, and sleet from damaging the wood sheathing and frame within the building envelope.
 This layer includes items such as rain screens to promote drainage.
 To help prevent water from damaging further, properly installed and sequenced weather-resistant barriers, flashing, and drainage are all crucial components of this layer.